sweetandbitter/slideout/readme.txt

 This is a sample for reusable slideout component.

-1. Please open index.html in localhost.
+1. Please open index.html in localhost or in firefox browser.

 2. Click Open Contact Slideout link, it will show a form to input firstname, lastname and message.